Want to save this recipe?

 Preparation and Brining

-- Ask your butcher to spatchcock the turkey, or do it yourself using sharp kitchen shears to remove the backbone of the turkey.
+1. Ask your butcher to spatchcock the turkey, or do it yourself with sharp kitchen shears by removing the backbone.
 Flatten the bird by pressing down on the breastbone.
 When it is flat, you will feel the ribcage break.

-- Submerge the spatchcocked turkey in the brines and add the orange quarter, thyme, and rosemary.
+3. Submerge the spatchcocked turkey in the brine and add the orange quarter, thyme, and rosemary.

 Herb Butter and Seasoning

-- Remove the turkey from the brine, pat it dry with paper towels, and place it on a large pan like a cookie sheet.
+3. Remove the turkey from the brine, pat it dry with paper towels, and place it on a large pan, such as a cookie sheet.

-- Generously sprinkle Traeger rub all over the turkey, ensuring even coverage all over the whole turkey.
+5. Generously sprinkle Traeger rub all over the turkey, ensuring even coverage.

 Smoking

-- Leave the turkey breast side up on the pan to catch the drippings, then put the pan on the smoker grill grates.
+2. Leave the turkey breast-side up on the pan to catch the drippings, then place the pan on the smoker grill grates.

 Resting and Serving